kmtsui/wcsim_hybrid_attenuation_fit/README.md

     $ analysis_absorption -f wcsim_output.root

-The program assumes a single source of photons in simulation and store the basic PMT hits and PMT geometry information in `TTree` format.
+The program assumes a single source of photons in simulation and store the basic PMT hits and PMT geometry (relative to the store) information in `TTree` format.
 Modify the code if you want to store extra information.

+In WCSIM hybridPMT branch, there are the mPMTs in addition to the ordinary PMTs.
+The two types of PMT hits and geometries are stored in separate trees.

 ## optical_fit